reconbot/rough-edges/README.md

 ![fit](Confused Cat - Imgur.gif)

+^
-^ wanted a docker cloud thing to host some community sites I like, docs are inconsistant and wrong a few places.
-I didn't write it down and I all I can say is read the source if you get lost and immediatly open an issue.
+wanted a docker cloud thing to host some community sites I like, docs are inconsistent and wrong a few places.
+I didn't write it down and I all I can say is read the source if you get lost and immediately open an issue.

 ---